 Shared experiences are also key to building long-distance friendships.
 You can hang out online, for example, by playing a game, watching a movie, or taking a virtual tour of an attraction.

 Stay in touch between meetings.
 Talking over text, social media, or on the phone can help build and maintain your friendship.
-These guides may help: how to keep in touch with friends and how to become friends with someone over text.
+This article on how to become friends with someone over text might be helpful.

 At Stony Brook, researchers have tested the Fast Friends procedure again and again and have found that it’s an efficient way to feel comfortable with someone.
-It’s been shown repeatedly that this procedure of how to become friends with someone works and that it has long-lasting effects.
+It’s been shown repeatedly that this procedure to make someone your friend works and that it has long-lasting effects.
 Different variations of the original experiment have shown that the Fast Friends questions are even successful in creating cross-cultural friendships and increasing intimacy within a couple.

 The original Fast Friends experiment was completed in 3 parts: